jambonz/ultravox-s2s-example/README.md

 - call transfer agent using Ultravox clientTools
 - call transfer agent using Ultravox serverTools.

-The weather agent utilizes a weather REST API to enable Ultravox to answer callers' questions about the weather for specified locations, while the call transfer agent uses jambonz to redirect the inbound call to a destination number of your choice.
+The weather agent utilizes a weather REST API to enable Ultravox to answer callers' questions about the weather for specified locations.
+The call transfer agent uses Jambonz to redirect the inbound call to a destination number of your choice.

 ## Prerequisites